stat545ubc-2023/assignment-b3-JavierMtzRdz/README.md

 1.  **Treemap Visualization:** The app has a treemap visualization to represent the Government Expenditure Plan and Main Estimates Composition by Organization and Description.
 This allows users to explore the budget allocation at different levels.

 2.  **Downloadable Table:** The treemap is complemented by a downloadable table that dynamically updates based on user interactions.
-Clicking on different segments of the treemap triggers updates in the table, providing detailed information about the selected organization and description.
+Clicking on different segments of the treemap triggers updates in the table, providing users with detailed information about the selected organization and description.
+This feature facilitates data sharing, allowing users to utilize the information in other contexts.

-3.  **Dynamic Data Processing:** The app includes functionality to dynamically process the dataset based on user input.
-Users can choose the fiscal year and format in which they want to view the expenditure amounts (e.g., Billions, Millions, Thousands, or Dollars).
+3.  **Dynamic Data Processing:** The app includes functionality to process the dataset dynamically based on user input.
+Users can choose the fiscal year and format in which they want to view the expenditure amounts (e.g., Bills, millions, thousands, or dollars).